|How do I apply?

 |What is the deadline to submit an application to the nursing program?

-Complete application packets are accepted February 15th through March 15th for the fall start and August 15th through September 15th for the spring start.
+Complete application packets are accepted February 15, 2014 through March 15, 2014 for the fall 2014 start.
+NOTICE OF CHANGE IN APPLICATION DEADLINES:

 |Approximately how many students apply to the Nursing Program each year?